GlynPrice/DjangoPythonPolls/README.md

 print django.get_version()
 print django.__path__

-or use the following command:
+or use the following command on the command-line:

 python -c "import django ; print django.get_version() python -c "import django ; print print django.__path__
 ```

 Set the default folder to the local repository for this app (folder that ends with DjangoPythonPolls for the above example).
-This subfolder should have the following files/sub-subfolders: db.sqlite3, manage.py & README; and DjangoPythonPolls, polls, templates & t and maybe others.
+This subfolder should have the following files/sub-subfolders: db.sqlite3, manage.py & README.md; and DjangoPythonPolls, polls, templates & t and maybe others.

 Invoke the server for the app as follows: